 Client intake forms are a way to collect useful information from clients at the start of your working relationship.
 Once you have this information, you can get on with offering value to your new clients.
 Without it, you’re stuck arranging phone calls and sending emails until you get the information you need.

 Client intake forms can be used in two slightly different ways.

-- You can send a new client intake form to clients your sales team have already been in touch with.
+- You can send a new client intake form to clients your sales team has already been in touch with.
 This way client intake forms are the first step in your client onboarding process.
 You can use the form to gather essential information about the client, as well as to clarify your services.

-- You can also embed client intake forms on your website as a way of curating leads, so you can avoid lots of back and forth conversations about what you offer and whether you are a good fit for the client and vice versa.
-This use of client intake forms is useful if you want your client onboarding process to be more ‘self service’ rather than ‘high touch’, involving a sales team right at the start.
+- You can also embed client intake forms on your website as a way of curating leads, so you can avoid lots of back-and-forth conversations about what you offer and whether you are a good fit for the client and vice versa.
+This use of client intake forms is useful if you want your client onboarding process to be more ‘self-service’ rather than ‘high touch’, involving a sales team right at the start.

 All branded client intake forms shown in this article have been created using content and document collection software File Request Pro.